The Crochet Crowd

 Originally designed by Misty Samuelson for Schachenmyr.
 Edit the pattern for the latest yarn and no-slip stitching to prevent seams with Red Heart Roll With it Melange.

-Let the colours work itself out.
+Let the colours work themselves out.
 1 Ball can make 2 hats.

 Yarn and Sizing